Playground: Playgrounds in North America

-Over the course of the 20th century, the street increasingly lost its role as the default public space for children's play and became planned for use by motor cars and momentum built to remove children from the new dangers and confine them to segregated areas to play.
-Organisations such as the National Highway Protective Society highlighted the numbers killed by automobiles, and urged the creation of playgrounds, aiming to free streets for vehicles rather than children's play.
+Over the course of the 20th century, the street increasingly lost its role as the default public space for children's play.
+It was planned for motor-car use, with momentum building to remove children from the new dangers and confine them to segregated areas to play.
+Organisations such as the National Highway Protective Society highlighted the number of deaths caused by automobiles.
+They urged the creation of playgrounds, aiming to free streets for vehicles rather than children's play.
 The Outdoor Recreation League provided funds to erect playgrounds on parkland, especially following the 1901 publication of a report on numbers of children being run down by cars in New York City.